derekr06/D-G-VPN/README.md

 This is a networking project to practice using AWS and API's.
+We also practiced using html to design site.
 Private keys and real certificates **are NOT included** for security reasons.